 Nearby La Villa has the World Cup Gran Risa slope.
 From San Cassiano, a 40-minute ski brings you to Selva Val Gardena with endless pistes to explore and another World Cup run – the men’s downhill black.

 In this part of the Dolomiti Superski area, snowboarders have the advantage of wide open pistes and seemingly inexhaustible mileage.
 There are some areas where you can go off-piste but there are otherwise restrictions.

 There is a snow park very close to Piz Sorega with jumps and rails open to both freeskiers and boarders.

 San Cassiano has an excellent ski school and the nursery slope is at the top of the high-speed gondola from the village.
 Learners quickly progress to the nearby blue runs of the Ski Carousel and can soon make the gentle blue back to San Cassiano and our chalet, Albergo Frohsinn.

 There’s a children’s adventure playground close to the top of the gondola and an indoor soft play area upstairs in the Piz Sorega restaurant for young bambinos.

 Skiing with company

 Our staff are often available ski with you.
-We can introduce you to our immediate area and offer a number of trips including the Sella Ronda, Hidden Valley, and St Croce.
-There will be a member of the team in the chalet bar most evenings with knowledge of the area’s ski routes who will be able to provide information on days we could accompany you, or routes for your own navigation and who can make suggestions for those all-important lunch stops.
+We can introduce you to our immediate area and offer a number of trips including the Sella Ronda, Hidden Valley, and St Croce, or to the long run featured in a Bond film There will be a member of the team in the chalet bar most evenings with knowledge of the area’s ski routes who will be able to provide information on days we could accompany you, or routes for your own navigation and who can make suggestions for those all-important lunch stops.